 Help and Support for Online LearnersAlpena Community College offers various support options for students taking classes at a distance or online.

 Are you ready for Online Learning?
 Take a Self-Assessment

 Do you have the technology requirements to take online classes?
 Find out HERE

 What does an online class look like?
 Take the Online Learning Orientation HERE

-Located in the Newport Center Building, the Library and A-V areas provide intellectual access to recorded knowledge and information consistent with the present and anticipated teaching and research responsibilities of Alpena Community College.
-The Alpena Community College academic library collection is generally most suitable for adult use; those obtaining library cards must be a student at ACC or its University Center, or be a non-student at least 18 years old.
+Located in the Newport Center Building, the Library, and A-V areas provide intellectual access to recorded knowledge and information consistent with the present and anticipated teaching and research responsibilities of Alpena Community College.
+The Alpena Community College academic library collection is generally most suitable for adult use; those obtaining library cards must be a student at ACC, its University Center, or be a non-student at least 18 years old.